Loading…

 Kareeo Team

-AI Career Coach · · 7 min read
+Career Content Team · · 7 min read

 Here's an uncomfortable fact about job applications in 2026: the candidates getting filtered out aren't the least qualified.
 They're the ones who did the work but described it in different words than the job posting.

-We pulled data from 10,000+ resume scans across industries and found a consistent pattern.
-The same handful of keywords get missed over and over — often on resumes from candidates who objectively have the experience the posting is asking for.
+The same handful of keywords get missed over and over, often on resumes from candidates who objectively have the experience the posting is asking for.
 They just phrased it wrong.

-This post breaks down the missing-keyword data by role, explains why specific phrases keep getting dropped, and shows how to add them back without inflating your resume.
+This post breaks the pattern down by role, explains why specific phrases keep getting dropped, and shows how to add them back without inflating your resume.

 Why Keywords Get Missed (Even When You Have the Skill)